ccp5UK/dl-poly/documentation/source/UserManual/DPD/intro.rst

-and for values of the drag coefficient and density frequently used in DPD simulations, this value is of the order of unity, which is an appropriate magnitude for gases but three orders of magnitude too small for liquids.
+and for values of the drag coefficient and density frequently used in DPD simulations, this value is of the order of unity, which is an appropriate magnitude for gases but a couple of orders of magnitude too small for liquids.

-This property of standard DPD does *not* rule it out for simulations of liquid phases except when hydrodynamics are important.
+This property of standard DPD does *not* rule it out for simulations of liquid phases, bearing in mind that (1) conservative interactions also contribute towards a fluid's dynamic properties, and (2) if the hydrodynamic behaviour of a liquid is less important than its thermodynamic properties, the DPD thermostat does not affect these properties and can actually help a system reach thermodynamic equilibrium reasonably quickly.
 It may also be argued that the self-diffusion of DPD particles might not correspond to that of individual molecules and thus a Schmidt number of the order :math:`10^{3}` is unnecessary for modelling liquids